How to create a winning Awards submission

 Landscape architecture is best represented by good imagery (photography) and is key to ensuring that your entry gets shortlisted.
 You should have one or two “HERO” images that best represent the project and impress your audience.

-The photos should be a diverse range of view compositions and scales.
-Each photo should tell the juror about the project.
+The photos should feature a diverse range of viewpoints and scales.
+Each photo should convey the project to the juror.
 This can include a Hero image, wide shots, midrange shots and detail photos to tell the story of the project.
-There are various ways you can arrange the photos, either as walkthrough, area by area or just focus on the main features.
-The key is to select the best photos and try not to have similar views of the same focal point.
+There are various ways you can arrange the photos: as a walkthrough, area by area, or focusing on the main features.
+The key is to select the best photos and avoid similar views of the same focal point.

-The images (photos, diagrams, plans) should showcase the project and match the text and vice-versa.
-There is nothing more frustrating as an editor or juror to read the text and then look through the images to realise that they do not match and the key points in the text is not illustrated in the images.
+The images (photos, diagrams, plans) should match the text and showcase the project.
+There is nothing more frustrating than an editor or juror reading the text and then looking through the images to realise that they do not match and the key points in the text are not illustrated in the images.

 WLA Awards allows four pages of images with either single or multiple images per page.